openfaas/docs/docs/index.md

 * View the [contributing page](/community/#contribute)

+If you would like to contribute to the documentation site or find out more check out the [docs repo](https://github.com/openfaas/docs).

 ### Grafana dashboards

 Example of a Grafana dashboards linked to OpenFaaS showing auto-scaling live in action: [here](https://grafana.com/dashboards/3526)